LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2mndr_eirene

 ``b2mndr_eirene``    type: ``integer``    default: ``0``
-    Turns on coupling with the Eirene Monte-Carlo neutral code if nonzero.
+    Turns on coupling with the Eirene Monte Carlo neutral code if nonzero.
     To be used, the code must be compiled with the -DB25\_EIRENE option.